Aston Martin DB7 Vantage V12 For Sale

 Modifying

-a car just to make it different could so easily at a stroke make it less
+a car just to make it different could so easily make it

-desirable than a standard car (we have all seen cars that fall in
+less desirable than a standard car (we have all seen cars that fall

 I have tested every